 Graduate students may be able to borrow up to $20,500 per year in subsidized loans.

-There are some other limitations to consider, such as the amount you borrow cannot be more than the cost of attendance determined by your school.
+There are some other limitations to consider.
+First, with federal loans, the amount you borrow cannot be more than the cost of attendance determined by your school.
 Your school’s financial aid office should have this information.

-If you’re unable to afford school with federal student loans, you’ll have some flexibility to borrow more money through private lenders.
+If you’re unable to afford school with federal student loans alone, you’ll have some flexibility to borrow more money through private lenders.
 Each lender will have different limitations on how much you will be able to borrow.

 How does student loan interest work?

 When you take out a loan, you’ll be required to repay those funds in full (unless you qualify for special circumstances).
 The principal on a loan is the base number that you owe to repay the lender without any interest.

 The interest rate

-Have you been asking the question, "how does student loan interest work?"
-Essentially, the loan's interest rate is the premium a lender charges for allowing you to borrow the funds.
-The rate is calculated based on your principal balance.
+Next, how does student loan interest work?
+Essentially, the loan’s interest rate is the premium a lender charges for allowing you to borrow the funds.
+The rate is applied to your principal balance.

 Unfortunately, interest payments can add up quickly.
-So, it's important to understand that interest on your loan may be capitalized, meaning that unpaid interest is added to your loan principal and compounds.
+For one thing, interest on your loan may be capitalized, meaning that unpaid interest is added to your loan principal and compounds.
 In this scenario, debt quickly mounts.

 The loan term